-On behalf of the ISX Financial EU Plc Board of Directors, Management Team and dedicated employees, we would like to express our sincere appreciation to our shareholders who have maintained their support through several years of uncertainty.
-We look forward to making 2022 an even more successful year for the company.
+On behalf of the ISX Financial EU Plc Board of Directors, Management Team and dedicated employees, we would like to express our sincere appreciation to our shareholders for their continued support.
+We look forward to making 2023 an even more successful year for the Group.